 2. RMS Lusitania

-During its time, the Lusitiania was the biggest ship in the world until the launch of its sister ship RMS Mauretania.
+During its time, the Lusitania was the biggest ship in the world until the launch of its sister ship RMS Mauretania.
 Like the Britannic, the Lusitania sank during World War I by an enemy fire.

 A German U-boat torpedoed the Lusitania in 1915, which caused the ship to its ultimate demise.
 What’s more, the incident brought a big diplomatic stir.
 The Germans were accused of firing a non-military vessel without warning, therefore violating international war laws.
 But the British weren’t spared from the legal mess either, as they secretly used the Lusitania to carry war weapons with the belief the Germans won’t bother to fire it.